BOSTON – What risks are you willing to take for the truth?

 Now in its 10th season, the award-winning GroundTruth Podcast has covered global affairs from the War in Afghanistan to rising populist nationalism through shoe-leather, on-the-ground reporting.
 Senior Producer of the series is Mitch Hanley.

-A one-hour radio version of the podcast will be broadcast on GBH 89.7 in Boston and NEPM on June 13, the day 50 years ago when the Pentagon Papers were made public in the New York Times.
+A one-hour radio version of the podcast will be broadcast on GBH 89.7 in Boston on June 13, the day 50 years ago when the Pentagon Papers were made public in the New York Times.
 Check your local listings.

 The first of five episodes of “The Whistleblower” will arrive in podcast feeds on April 15.
 Subscribe to the GroundTruth Podcast on your favorite podcast listening app to listen to the episode as soon as it is live.